 With more than 900 breweries statewide according to the California Craft Brewers Association (and probably more by the time you read this), it’s safe to say that the craft beer movement isn’t just booming in California, it’s BOOMING—capital letters intended.
 From the state’s northernmost stands of coast redwoods, south to the sun-scorched Mojave Desert, the craft beer movement has reached every corner of the Golden State.
-Even serious wine-producing regions like Napa Valley now tout their latest microbreweries, to say nothing of San Diego and other cities that have become synonymous with great craft beers at appealing brewery destinations.
+Even serious wine-producing regions like Napa Valley now tout their latest microbreweries.
+And, because this is California, the state boasts more than its share of innovators.

-Beer tours, like the ones offered by Brewery Tours of San Diego, Scavengers Beer & Adventure Tours, and the entertaining Brew Hop, are big here too, with a chance to sample craft beers at cool locations, then have someone else do the driving, sharing more brew-centric insights and information along the way.
+Beer tours, like the ones offered by Brewery Tours of San Diego, Scavengers Beer & Adventure Tours, and the entertaining Brew Hop, are big here too.
+The tours are an excellent way to sample craft beers at various locations while someone else does the driving—and shares brew-centric insights and information along the way.

 "Indeed, California craft brewers have changed the way we drink beer, turning it into a drink not just for sports fans but connoisseurs too."

 Get a taste for where the movement started with a visit to Sierra Nevada Brewing’s expansive tasting room/restaurant/brewery complex.
-Take a self-guided tour, or join a guided one, with offerings including a sustainability tour showcasing California’s largest privately owned solar installation, and an in-depth exploration (limited to 5 beer geeks) of the brewery’s inner workings.
+Take a self-guided tour, or join a guided one, with offerings including a sustainability tour showcasing California’s largest privately owned solar installation, and an in-depth exploration (limited to 5 beer geeks at a time) of the brewery’s inner workings.
 No tour is needed to cool off with a frosty pint in the trellis-shaded Taproom & Restaurant.
-Sierra Nevada Brewing has been the catalyst for other small-batch breweries to open in the area—and it helps that it’s a college town.
-Stop by the Handle Bar for a great selection of craft beers on tap.

 With hundreds of craft breweries across the state of California, it’s no surprise that Sacramento, the state’s capital, has its own artisanal beer scene, including the annual Sacramento Beer Week festival.
-Rubicon Brewing Company got it all started back in 1987; visit its downtown pub before or after touring the nearby State Capitol building.
 Hoppy Brewing Company draws a young crowd from nearby California State University at Sacramento.
-The taproom of Track Seven Brewing Company, try a Nukin’Futz Imperial Peanut Butter Chocolate Cream Porter, or, if that sounds a little too ambitious, a Bee Line Honey Blonde Ale; Track Seven is also known as a hub for food trucks, often parked on the street out front.
+At Track Seven Brewing Company, try a Nukin’Futz Imperial Peanut Butter Chocolate Cream Porter, or, if that sounds a little too ambitious, a Bee Line Honey Blonde Ale; Track Seven is also known as a hub for food trucks, often parked on the street out front.
 At New Helvetia Brewing Company, try the multiple-award-wining Homeland Stout.
 Finally, head northeast of Sacramento to the town of Folsom and Red Bus Brewing Company, a self-proclaimed “open-book” brewery; it allows anyone access to the brewery’s recipes, which can come in handy after a visit to Red Bus Brewing’s next-door neighbor, The Brewmeister, a home brewing supply store under the same ownership.

 Other Inland Empire towns are getting into the brewing boom too.
-Visit the appealing college town of Redlands to sample what’s on tap at Hangar 24 Craft Brewery (one of their “core brews,” Orange Wheat, pays tribute to another local industry) and Ritual Brewing.
-In the town of Upland, pick your favorite from at least eight house-brewed beers at Dale Bros.
-Brewery.
+Visit the appealing college town of Redlands to sample what’s on tap at Hangar 24 Craft Brewery (one of their “core brews,” Orange Wheat, pays tribute to another local industry) and Ritual Brewing, where you can feast on a Monk’s Lunch Belgian-style ale.

 “Welcome to altitude.”
 That’s the slogan of Mammoth Brewing Company in Mammoth Lakes, one of the kick-back-and-relax taprooms and beer pubs dotting California’s mountain country.
 After a wintry day carving the moguls or riding in the terrain parks, or hiking a granite trail in summer, these craft breweries are the perfect place to chill out with a cold one.
 Mammoth Brewing uses local ingredients, such as wild elderberries and hops grown near the White Mountains to the east, to flavor its signature beers.
 Sample the results in the tasting room or at picnic tables outside.

 The Lake Tahoe region has almost a six-pack-full of microbreweries pouring ales, stouts, pilsners, and more.
 In Truckee, enjoy the brews and relax in the restaurant at FiftyFifty Brewing Company (be sure to try the oak-bourbon-barrel-aged Eclipse Imperial Stout) and Truckee Brewing Company, where on Mondays there’s a 50 percent discount on all beers (barring holidays).
 In Tahoe City, Tahoe Mountain Brewing and Brew Pub offers free tours of its brewery.
 At the California-Nevada border on the lake’s south shore, Stateline Brewery & Restaurant is practically at the bottom of the Heavenly Gondola, making it a popular après-ski hangout.

 On the coast, Fort Bragg’s North Coast Brewing Company, founded in 1988, is a must-stop, especially for award-winning Old Rasputin Russian Imperial Stout.
-Humboldt County’s lumber-industry past is immortalized by in Eureka at Lost Coast Brewing and in Fortuna at Eel River Brewing: both are housed in the remnants of old lumber mills.
+Humboldt County’s lumber-industry past is immortalized in Eureka at Lost Coast Brewing and in Fortuna at Eel River Brewing: both are housed in the remnants of old lumber mills.
 Not far from them, in sleepy Blue Lake, are the craft beer vets (in business since 1989) at Mad River Brewing; their John Barleycorn Barleywine and Serious Madness Black Ale are local favorites.